bmc/grizzled-scala/index.md

 ## Building from Source

-Building the Grizzled Scala Library requires [SBT][] 0.13.x or better.
 Building the library requires [SBT][] 0.13.x, but you don't have to install it (unless you're building on Windows).
 Instead, just use the `./activator` script at the top level of the repository.
 The script,